benbjohnson/litestream.io/content/guides/digitalocean/index.md

 In the [DigitalOcean Console][console], click on the green _"Create"_ button in the top navigation and choose _"Spaces"_.
-You may need to enable spaces on your account you have not already.
+You may need to enable spaces on your account if you have not already.

 On the _"Create a Space"_ screen, you'll need to choose a region and name your space a globally unique name.
 Then click the _"Create a Space"_ button at the